ethanokamura/perfectline/src/content/cpp-101/loops.md

 ### For Loops
 A for loop is used to iterate (or loop) over a range of values.
-It's like saying "do this for a specific number of times".
+It's like saying "Do this for a specific number of times".
 For loop is used when the number of iterations is already known.

 ```cpp